Overview

 At Maine-Dartmouth Family Medicine Residency we believe that excellent family physicians are curious, thoughtful, and critical problem solvers who are committed to lifelong learning.
 They believe in and practice both the art and science of medicine.
 They recognize that an individual’s health and wellbeing cannot be abstracted from the environment in which they live.
 Thus, issues of relationship, family, culture, psychosocial health, spirituality, economic status, and life stressors are always relevant and often critical to the wellbeing or illness of a given patient.

 Our program is specifically designed to prepare physicians for the practice of full spectrum family medicine.
-We recognize that not all of our graduates will incorporate prenatal care, deliveries, procedures, and hospital rounds into their practice, but we want all residents to leave our program feeling competent to provide this comprehensive care.
-Consequently, in their first year our residents spend 2 months training in obstetrics on the labor and delivery floor and 3 months training on our inpatient service.
-In their second year, residents are assigned an away rotation in obstetrics to advance their skills in a high volume setting, and 2 to 3 months on the inpatient service with an emphasis on developing teaching and leadership skills in the hospital setting.
-In their third year, residents are assigned to the inpatient service 2 to 3 months as the senior resident managing the service, with a focus on developing autonomy (with faculty always available).
+We recognize that not all of our graduates will incorporate outpatient primary care, prenatal care, deliveries, procedures, and hospital rounds into their practice, but we want all residents to leave our program feeling competent to provide this comprehensive care.
+Throughout training, residents see their own panel of patients in their assigned continuity clinic, increasing their time in the clinic setting each training year, and they complete an outpatient clinic-focused block each year.
+Additionally, in their first year our residents participate in a foundational surgical skills rotation, spend 2 months training in obstetrics on the labor and delivery floor, and spend 3 months training on our inpatient service.
+In their second year, residents complete a maternal and child health (obstetrics) rotation to advance their skills and become more autonomous in patient management and obstetrical procedures, and they spend 2 to 3 months on the inpatient service with an emphasis on developing teaching and leadership skills in the hospital setting.
+In their third year, residents are assigned to the inpatient service 2 to 3 months as the senior resident managing the service.
 All residents share in covering the service on weekends and holidays during non-hospital rotations throughout training and provide back up as needed.
+Throughout training residents have opportunities to work with attendings in procedure clinics as well as incorporate procedures into their own clinic sessions.
+Residents have a minimum of 6 months of elective experiences, one of which is a “no call pool” elective that allows residents to pursue a geographically distant learning opportunity.

 The learning experience at Maine-Dartmouth is specifically designed to: